aiamlucas/zonoteka-workshops/ffglitch-part-02/README.md

 ### MV2DPtr

-> MV2DPtr is very similar to MV2DArray, and shares all the same methods.
+`MV2DPtr` is very similar to MV2DArray, and shares all the same methods.
 The main difference is that MV2DPtr does not have any memory allocated for its data.
-Instead, it points to data from MV2DArray.
+Instead, **it points to data from MV2DArray**.

 > Be careful not to play around with MV2DPtrs once the object they were created from has run out of its scope.
 You will write into unallocated memory and the program will segfault.